 If a staff member is unsure whether a student is unwell it is advisable in the first instance to send the student to the College Office so we can contact the parent or carer to discuss any concerns about the health status of the student, and taking a precautionary approach, request the parent or carer to collect their child if concerns remain.

-Staff or students experiencing compatible symptoms with coronavirus (COVID-19) should be encouraged to seek the advice of their healthcare professional who can advise on next steps.
-Where staff or students have been tested, they must isolate until they receive their test result.
+Staff or students experiencing compatible symptoms with coronavirus (COVID-19) should be encouraged to seek the advice of their healthcare professional who can advise on the next steps and take a rapid antigen test.
+Where staff or students have been PCR tested, they must isolate until they receive their test result.

 For more information about where you can have a COVID test, please refer to Where to Get Tested.

-Commencing on Wednesday, 26th May 2021, staff, visitors, and Secondary School students aged 12 years and over are required to wear a face mask while inside College buildings.
-Staff, visitors, and students are not required to wear face masks while outside.
+Everyone over 8 years old must wear a face mask when travelling to and from school on public transport, taxis, or rideshare vehicles unless a lawful exception applies.
 Some students and staff are exempt from these requirements.
 The same exemptions to the wearing of face masks apply in schools as when people are out in the community.
-This includes students who are over the age of 12 and are unable to wear a face mask due to the nature of their disability.
+This includes students who are over the age of 8 and are unable to wear a face mask due to the nature of their disability.
 This also includes students or staff who have a medical condition, such as problems with their breathing, a serious skin condition on the face, a disability or a mental health condition.

 Student and Staff Support